Thermal neutron fluence and dose standards

 Minimum steady fluence rate |

-Our reported uncertainties are based on a standard uncertainty and multiplied by a coverage actor k = 2, providing a level of confidence of approximately 95%.
+Our reported uncertainties are based on a standard uncertainty and multiplied by a coverage factor k = 2, providing a level of confidence of approximately 95%.
+Services are UKAS accredited if the measurements are within the scope of our schedule.

 Don’t see what you are looking for?
 Our diverse skill set enables us to provide bespoke solutions.
 Please contact us to discuss your requirements.